Gourmia GSV115 Review

-There was only a single one of our tests where the Gourmia delivered a particularly noteworthy performance: temperature stability.
+There was only a single one of our tests where the Gourmia delivered a particularly noteworthy performance in sous vide testing: temperature stability.
 This sous vide delivered an essentially perfect performance in our stability test, maintaining a steady temperature within 0.1°F over 60 minutes.
-We tested this by vacuum sealing a data logging thermochron in a bag held in the center of the water bath and recording the temperature every minute for an hour.
+We tested this by vacuum sealing a data-logging thermochron in a bag held in the center of the water bath and recording the temperature every minute for an hour.
 Points were awarded based on the amount of time each sous vide held the water at a stable temperature, with our data logger showing no variations whatsoever.

 Besides that, this product's interface and clamping system aren't amazing, but they are perfectly passable.
 The touch buttons are decently responsive, but the controls aren't terribly intuitive, forcing you to hit the key with a "play" symbol to start it heating and to start the timer counting down once the water is preheated.

 It has the typical screw action clamp mount, but it doesn't spin freely, so it can take a bit longer to get it mounted securely than other products.